elizard-beth/rblxDownDetector/README.md

 * Node.js (v15+)
 * A valid internet connection

+NOTE:
-NOTE: I'm am not sure if roblox actually allows programs like this.
-Do not abuse.
+* I'm am not sure if roblox actually allows programs like this.
+* Do not abuse.
+* This is intended to create _one_ HTTP GET request to status.roblox.com, but may make more.